 - 7. The rates for the fees payable to adjudicators were first set in 1987 by reference to the then remuneration of a Lay Magistrate1.
-In the review in 2016, it was agreed that as the adjudicators come from the general public on a voluntary basis and there is no specific requirement on professional expertise and experience, it would be more appropriate to draw reference to the ceiling of remunerations for non-official members of boards and committees determined by the Government in revising the rates instead.
+In the review in 2016, it was agreed that as the adjudicators come from the general public on a voluntary basis and there is no specific requirement on professional expertise and experience, it would be more appropriate to draw reference to the ceiling of remunerations for non-official members of Government's boards and committees as determined by the Financial Services and the Treasury Bureau in revising the rates.
 The Government has no objection to this. - 8.
 The Judiciary Administration has tied in the reviews of the rates of fees payable to OAT adjudicators with the biennial reviews on the rates of allowances for jurors and witnesses since 2016.